What are Linked Classes?

 This is a linked section.
 Registration in another linked section of this course is required.
 For more information on linked sections, check this site:https://registrar.georgetown.edu/registration/registration-resources/linked-classes/

-- The non-lecture class (discussion, recitation, lab) will have a class title which clearly identifies the linked lecture class.
+- The non-lecture class (discussion, recitation, lab) will have a class title that clearly identifies the linked lecture class.

 Search the Schedule of Classes